weekanda7/Metisse/README.md

 For more detailed information about the available methods and their usage, please refer to the MetisseClass Methods documentation.

 ## Contributing
-We welcome contributions to Metis!
+We welcome contributions to Metisse!
 If you'd like to contribute, please follow these steps:
 - Fork the repository
 - Create a new branch for your changes
 - Make your changes and test them thoroughly